-Condition requirement Means of monitoring during period under review Compliance achieved 15.
-All groundwater samples taken for monitoring purposes shall be taken in accordance with recognised field procedures and analysed for: pH conductivity chloride; and total petroleum hydrocarbons Implementation of Groundwater Monitoring Programme and assessment of results Yes 16.
-All groundwater sampling and analysis shall be undertaken in accordance with a Sampling and Analysis Plan, which shall be submitted to the Chief Executive, Taranaki Regional Council for review and certification before the first sampling is undertaken Receipt of Sampling and Analysis Plan prior to first round of sampling being undertaken Yes 17.
+Condition requirement Means of monitoring during period under review Compliance achieved?
+All groundwater samples taken for monitoring purposes shall be taken in accordance with recognised field procedures and analysed for: pH conductivity chloride; and total petroleum hydrocarbons N/A 16.
+All groundwater sampling and analysis shall be undertaken in accordance with a Sampling and Analysis Plan, which shall be submitted to the Chief Executive, Taranaki Regional Council for review and certification before the first sampling is undertaken Receipt of Sampling and Analysis Plan prior to first round of sampling being undertaken N/A 17.
 The consent holder shall provide to the Council, before 31 August each year, a summary of all data collected and a report detailing compliance with consent conditions over the previous 1 July to 30 June period Receipt of satisfactory report by 31 August each year Not yet exercised 18.
-Consent review provision N/A N/A respect of this consent npliance and environmental performance in ve performance in respect of this consent N/A N/A
+Consent review provision N/A N/A respect of this consent pliance and environmental performance in e performance in respect of this consent N/A N/A